Adult autism assessment. Getting it right for autistic adults.

 This guide highlights the importance of preparation prior to the assessment.
 Thought should be given to the timing of the assessment as well as to the environment where the assessment should take place.
 This includes paying attention to any sensory issues which might arise.

 The guide also stresses the importance of finding out what the individual’s preferred method of communication is and adapting the assessment to it.
 Always explain clearly what will happen and give the individual processing time.

 A list of the knowledge, attitudes and skills the assessor needs are also given in the guide.

-The National Autistic Society also has a helpful guide called ‘Social Care: assessments of need for adults with autism’.
+The National Autistic Society also has a helpful guide called ‘Assessments and Care Plans for Adults in England’.
 This guide also highlights the importance of preparation for the assessment as well as pitfalls to watch out for when assessing.
 It also includes areas which can be included in the assessment.

 Both the above guides are essential reading prior to undertaking an autism assessment for adults.

 A comprehensive assessment should take into account 4 main areas –

 1. Wishes and aspirations

 2. Impact of autism on the individual, including social communication, rigidity and routines, sensory differences and possible causes of anxiety.

 3. Wellbeing including health